thomas051083/psd-psw/_exclusives-2021/CSC-Clubhouse.md

 		<td>
       <b>Free Entry to CSC Swimming Pools</b> <br>
       <br>
-			Walk-in for pool use between 1 to 31 Jul '21, no prior <br>
+			Walk-in for pool use between 1 to 31 Jul '21, no<br>
-			booking needed.
-Public Service Officers can sign in up to <br>
+			prior booking needed.
+Public Service Officers can <br>
-      2 guests.
+                        sign in up to 2 guests.
 Prevailing guest fees applies.
 			<br>
 			<br>
 		</td>